-As a Sesame trained drama and movement therapist and fellow of the Neuropsychoanalyisis Association, I use a blend of psychology, movement, dramaturgy, stories and neuroscience to support my clients in building a more integrated understanding of themselves.
+As a Sesame trained drama and movement therapist, I use a blend of psychology, movement, dramaturgy, stories and neuroscience to support my clients in building a more integrated understanding of themselves.

 By using the arts as an explorative tool, truths that are hidden within the depths of the psyche may be revealed in a safe and containing way.
 In offering unconscious processes a form; be that through art, movement, or any other creative medium, our internal stories may be revealed to us.
 This can help to form a deeper understanding of who we are and give us the tools to make the changes we want for ourselves.

 My interest in neuroscience, and training in neuropsychoanalysis and neuro-dramatic-play, enables me to understand psychological and creative processes from a neurological perspective.
 I therefore facilitate the psychotherapy from both a holistic and science led perspective.

 Through the act of creation, we are able to retune neural pathways forming healthier patterns of thought and a more autonomous relationship with the way we relate to ourselves and the world around us.

 Every person is unique and will benefit from a different direction, shape and form to their therapeutic journey.
 The extent to which sessions are focused on talking and/or creative explorations is therefore individually tailored to and defined by the individual.

 For more information or to view upcoming workshops and residentials please visit my website:

 Including; PTSD, trauma, anxiety, depression, sexual abuse, personality disorder, self-esteem challenges, stress and more

 – Additional Neurological and Physical Needs